 Funding Plan: Total Project Cost: \$ 25,000 This should be the most accurate estimate of how much this project will cost.
 Funding Secured: \$ 0 How much of the project costs are in hand, secured, guaranteed, appropriated, etc. You may include in-kind contributions and volunteer labor.
 Do not include hypothetica funds.
-Funding Requested: \$ 25,000 How much is being requested from this year's capital budget.
+Funding Requested: equested: \$ 25,000 How much is being requested from this year's capital budget.
 Pending Requests \$ 0 Amount requested from other sources not yet received.
-Project Deficit: \$ 0 Additional funding needed to complete the project.
-Please list Secured For Local contribution will transporting gravel. - Amounts: nteer labor and equipment.
-We hope to utilize the local gravel pit to reduce the cost of If this project is fund ed this year, will yo u be requesting state funding again?
-Yes:  No: 🗌 - • d when the expenditures will occur: project in the summer 2025.
-Additional phases to be completed as funding is available. • • eview process at the local level?
-Yes: No: rated by resolution or other official action?
+Project Deficit: \$ 0 Additional funding needed to complete the project. transporting gravel.
+If this project is fur Please describe the nded this e project year, will yo time-line and nteer labor and equipment.
+We hope to utilize the local gravel pit to reduce the cost of u be requesting state funding again?
+Yes: No: No: d when the expenditures will occur: project in the summer 2025.
+Additional phases to be completed as funding is available. eview process at the local level?
 Yes: No: attended?
-A borough sponsored c Kenai Peninsula Boroug The community meetir community meeting ways advertised in I was conducted, how was it advertised?
+A borough sponsored Kenai Peninsula Boro The community mee l commur ugh Assei ting was nity meeting was not the second se was conducted, how was it advertised?
 When and where was it held?
 Who as held at the Hope Social Hall on September 21, 2024 and was attended by the public, s, as well as support staff. local newspapers of general circulation, The Kenai Peninsula Borough's webpage and splayed in various places throughout the community.
-Who will own the pr oject or facility?
-St tate of Alaska, Department of Transportation Entity responsible to r providing ongoing goperation and maintenance of this project?
-Hope, Inc. - e funded after the project is complete?
+Who will own the project o r facility?
+Si tate of Alaska, Department of Transportation - g operation and maintenance of this project?
+Hope, Inc. - • e funded after the project is complete?
 Inc. resources through regular KPB Cap funding.
-Please select a proje ct type (chose only or Planning and Research Maintenance and Repairs Remodel, Reconstruction and Upgrades New Construction and Land Acquisition Equipment and Materials Information System and Technology Other:
+Please select a pro ject type (chose only o ne): Planning and Research Maintenance and Repairs Remodel, Reconstruction and Upgrades New Construction and Land Acquisition Equipment and Materials Information System and Technology Other: